-Choose an OAA A Program Focus for this goal: Choose at least one value that informs this goal (can choose more than one):
+Choose an OAA Program Focus for this goal: Choose at least one value that informs this goal (can

+IIIB choose more than one):

-IIIC X_Person centeredness
+IIIC X Person centeredness

 IIID X Equity

-X_IIIE Caregive er support X_Advocacy
+X_IIIE Caregiver support X Advocacy

-Goal statement: Increase the number of new caregivers served by the National Family Caregiver Support Program (NFCSP) by at least 5% each year during the plan period and enhance partnerships to provide better support for grandfamilies and expand resources, support and advocacy for family caregivers.
+Goal statement: Our goal for the National Family Caregiver Support Program (NFCSP) is to increase the number of new caregivers served by at least 5% each year during the plan period as well as encourage them to create a sustainable personal support plan.
+We also aim to develop and enhance partnerships to provide better support for grandfamilies and expand resources, support and advocacy for family caregivers.